 1. Body Language

-Please note that 55% of your communication consist of your body language, how you stand or sit, your gestures and facial expressions.
+Please note that 55% of your communication consists of your body language, how you stand or sit, your gestures and facial expressions.

 Exercise: Make a point to observe your body language-.
-Whenever you are uncomfortable, irritated, angry, depressed, watch you breathing pattern, it’s shallow breathing.
+Whenever you are uncomfortable, irritated, angry, depressed, watch your breathing pattern, it’s shallow breathing.